rdf-elixir/website/content/rdf-ex/resource-generators.md

 # Resource generators

-When you need a configurable and customizable way to generate resource identifier in your application, you can provide that with the help of `RDF.Resource.Generator`s, a behaviour for configurable identifier generation strategies.
+When you need a configurable and customizable way to generate resource identifiers in your application, you can provide that with the help of `RDF.Resource.Generator`s, a behaviour for configurable identifier generation strategies.
 They support the generation of two kinds of identifiers:

 1. parameter-less identifiers which will be random by nature